ykim18mica/mica-gd220/lectures/proj-poster.md

 - **Do not use** the images of the filmmaker or performers in the films.
 - Don't be *literal* with your design!
 For example, showing a screenshot from each film - too literal.
 Add your interpretation of the filmmaker.

-### Things to do this week
-- Create a mockup for your poster using the template file: download [PSD](../files/web-poster-mockup-template.psd), [AI](../files/web-poster-mockup-template.ai)
-- Post the mockup file on Google Drive Week 6 folder. *If you work with AI, export to PDF.*
-- Download the coding template [here](../files/web-poster-code-template.zip) and start playing with it. *You will do the majority of the coding next week.*

 ### Weekly schedule

 #### Week 6